xinyu1118/PrivacyStreams-Event/README.md

 		}
 	}

-**Step 2**.
+Step 2.
 Add the dependency

 	dependencies {
-	        implementation 'com.github.xinyu1118:PrivacySecurer:v1.0.5'
+        implementation 'com.github.xinyu1118:PrivacyStreamsEvents:v0.1.1'
     }

 That's it!
-Note that if you want to use Google location service instead of the Android location service, you will need one more step.
+Note that if you want to **use Google location service** instead of the Android location service, you will need one more step.

 The Location APIs in PrivacyStreams Events are based on Google location service.
 In order to access location with PrivacyStreams Events, you will need to install Google location service.